Want to learn more about Treatment - pot with holes

-Carefully dig up your plant from the pot
+Carefully lift the plant from the pot

 Register that you repotted your plant in Planta to update the care schedule (Open your plant’s profile and then press on the + button)

-WHY ARE THESE HOLES SO IMPORTANT?!
+WHY ARE DRAINAGE HOLES SO IMPORTANT?

-So, this is what happens when you place your plant in a pot without drainage holes:
+This is what happens when you place your plant in a pot without drainage holes: